datastax/kafka-sink/docs/monitoring/failed-records.md

  attribute='FifteenMinuteRate'
 ```

-> **Note:** Tip: See `WARN` level message that includes specific
+> [!TIP]
- information for each record in the Kafka Connect worker log.
+> See `WARN` level messages that include specific information for each record in the Kafka Connect worker log.